In January 2007, Mrs Sawicka took up her post.

 Mrs Biles the PE department.

 The first term has included many events which have taken place in School.
-The Welcome/Information evenings for Years 10, 11 and 12 were very well received by both students, parents/carers alike.
+The Welcome/ Information evenings for Years 10, 11 and 12 were very well received by both students and parents/carers alike.
 We held a Freshers’ Fair on 17 September, advertising all the extra-curricular activities offered in School.

 The variety of clubs and activities offered means that there is something for everyone to do.
 A whole school photograph was taken at the end of September.
 It is an awe-inspiring experience when one sees the whole school in front of one’s eyes in a confined space.
 The Open Days at School were a great success as our students are such wonderful ambassadors for the High School.
 Thank you to all the parents/carers who made this possible.
 The French exchange to Geneva was a great success; we have also hosted the Spanish exchange students and our students are in Spain.